lyz-code/blue-book/docs/roadmap_adjustment.md

 ### Control your inbox

 The [Inbox](roadmap_tools.md#inbox) is a nasty daemon that loves to get out of control.
 You need to develop your inbox cleaning skills and proceses up to the point that you're sure that the important stuff tracked where it should be tracked.
 So far aiming to have a 0 element inbox is unrealistic though, at least for me.

 ## Survive the week

 At this level you're able to open your myopic eyes, so you start to guess what life throws at you.
 This may be enough to be able to gracefully handle some of the small stuff.
 The fast ones will still hit you though as you still don't have too much time or definition to react.

 This adjustment is whatever you need to do to get your head empty again and get oriented for the next 9 days.
 It's split in the next phases:

 - [Week plan](#week-plan)

+This review could be done between 20 and 40 minutes.

 ### Week plan